jmtcabili/CUDA-Project-G1/README.md

 Disclaimer:
 1. Total time operation was the sum of GPU Activities(averages) + DeviceToHost + HostToDevice + Page Fault (if present)
-2. Calculations can be found here.
+2. Calculations can be found at (Appendix A).
 3. Some implementations such as the data initialization using cuda & old data transfer method have multiple GPU activities that were included in the total time operation.
 - GPU Activities for data initialization using cuda:  conv1D_kernel(unsigned long, float*, float*), initData(unsigned long, float*)
 - GPU Activities for old data transfer method: [CUDA memcpy DtoH], Conv1D(unsigned long, float*, float*), [CUDA memcpy HtoD]